Alice-easy/Easy-Comic/memory-bank/activeContext.md

 - [2025-07-30T11:06:56Z] APK packaging failed.
 Error: Connection to firebasecrashlyticssymbols.googleapis.com timed out.
 Attempting to disable Crashlytics symbol upload and retry.
 - [2025-07-30T11:12:11Z] APK packaging failed again.
 Error: Gradle build failed to produce an .apk file.
 Investigating build output directory.
 - [2025-07-30T11:13:07Z] APKs found in `build/app/outputs/apk/release`.
 The build command likely exited with an error because it couldn't find a universal APK, but the per-ABI APKs were generated successfully.
+* [2025-07-30T12:49:35Z] - **Recent Change**: Successfully pushed all local commits to the 'origin/main' branch on GitHub.
+The repository is now up-to-date.